semaphoreui/semaphore-docs/user-guide/repositories.md

 All Task Templates require a Repository in order to run.

 ## Authentication
-If you are using a remote Repository that requires authentication, you will need to configure a key in the Key Store section of Semaphore.
+If you are using a remote Repository that requires authentication, you will need to configure a key in the **Key Store** section of Semaphore.

-For remote Repositories that use SSH, you will need to use your SSH key in the Key Store.
+For remote Repositories that use SSH, you will need to use your SSH key in the **Key Store**.

 For Remote Repositories that do not have authentication, you can create a Key with the type of `None`.